Basics Guide for Dynamics 365 for Customer Engagement apps

 If your organization works closely with a Dynamics 365 for Customer Engagement apps partner, chances are good that your system screens look different from what you see in this guide.
 And even if your organization doesn’t work with a partner, someone at your organization may have added in extra features or may customized the system to match your industry and the way you do things.

 The topics in this guide are designed so that the steps are the same for everyone.
 You’ll be able to use this guide to learn the basics of Customer Engagement apps, no matter what you call the fields on the screens, or whether they’re arranged differently from the examples shown here.

 Security settings—What if you can’t access a feature?

-Dynamics 365 comes with security settings that control your access to certain features, data, or even fields on screens, depending on your role.
+Dynamics 365 for Customer Engagement apps come with security settings that control your access to certain features, data, or even fields on screens, depending on your role.